opsgility/copilot/govcopilot/2_Write_Document_Word.md

 1. Open a new Word document.

-2. Select the on-canvas **Copilot** experience at the top of the blank document.
+2. Select the on-canvas Copilot experience at the top of the blank document.

-3. Enter the following prompt:
+3. Enter the following prompt then add a forward slash (/) followed by the name of the file **(6 GHz Economic Impact Model Data.docx)**.

     ```
     Create a comprehensive economic impact report that includes an executive summary, methodology overview, consumer welfare analysis, industry cost assessment, net benefit calculation, and policy recommendations.
 Use the linked document as the primary analytical foundation.
     ```

-4. Add the document reference by entering: **/6 GHz Economic Impact Model Data.docx**

 5. Select **Generate**.